sdc-china/IDA-doc/_posts/2018-03-05-test-record-and-replay-a-test-case.md

   **Notes**:

-  If you need to  record to a  test case, you can add **debug** command by double clicking the following commands.
-When replay to the **debug** command, you can prepare to record your operation.
+  If you need to record some test steps, you can add **debug** command where you need to record.
+When replay to the **debug** command, you can record your case steps.

-  Here are the description of buttons:
+  Here are the description of plugin buttons:

    | Button   |Description      |Can click while running|
    |----|---------------------- |-----------------------|